athinanyen/Web-Developmet/README.md

 * Padding - space between the element and border.
 * Margin - space between the border and outside.
 * Font family - is used to change the font.
+* How to put content in the middle. = Margin left auto, Margin right auto, and pick the width.
 ### gitbash
 * git status - used to check
 * git commit -m"example" (if you see green color)